-Grandma's relied on her old fashioned laundry tips to get her clothes clean.
+Grandma's relied on her old fashioned laundry tips to get her clothes clean and mended.
 She didn't have our modern conveniences like automatic washing machines, dryers, and reliable dry cleaning.
 She just had her washtub and washboard.

-But, thanks to her washday secrets, her wash was always clean and stain free.
+But, thanks to the washday secrets she collected, her wash was always clean and stain free.
 Now, you can try the same methods on your stubborn laundry problems.

 Young's Demonstrative Translation of Scientific Secrets (1861)